joeyvanlierop/xkcdbot/README.md

 It is currently running 24/7 in the cloud.
 You can find the bot at [/u/BobbyTablesBot](https://www.reddit.com/user/BobbyTablesBot/).
 ## Example
-To use the bot, all you have to do is type the number of the xkcd comic you would like to link in the comment section of any post in /r/xkcd.
-It is quite conservative with it's matching pattern in order to avoid triggering false positives.
+To use the bot, all you have to do is post a comment in /r/xkcd with the number of the xkcd comic you would like to link prefixed by an exclamation mark (!) or a pound sign (#).

 For example, if a comment was submitted saying:

+> !327

+or
+> #327

+or even
-> Show me 327
+> Show me !327

 The bot would respond with: